 Prosecutorial solidarity is the only tenable explanation I find for the State Bar's avid refusal to prosecute prosecutors.
 The State Bar, after all, effectively is composed of prosecutors, and the boundary between prosecutors in general criminal practice and State Bar "trial counsel" is porous, the State Bar the refuge of the most incompetent of the lot, not necessarily the most vile.
 The prosecutors in the State Bar have a stake in not seeing other prosecutors prosecuted because, in general, prosecutors often engage in misconduct, particularly State Bar prosecutors.
 While the State Bar has no shortage of hypocrisy, it knows its self-interest.
 Once prosecution of prosecutors becomes common, why wouldn't a public outcry demand prosecution of "trial counsel"?
 By all indications, serious misconduct by these bar prosecutors is a common occurrence, even the norm.
 Every prosecutor has an interest in such misconduct getting a free pass.

 The evidence of State Bar misconduct is rife throughout its cases, but the most rigorously proven instance happens to have occurred in my State Bar case, where "deputy trial counsel" Melanie J. Lawrence actually destroyed documents to obtain dismissal of my petition for review.
 Precisely because the evidence is circumstantial, hence not dependent on testimony, the proof of her misconduct is airtight.
-Without reviewing that evidence, readers can verify this tolerance for misconduct by bar counsel all the way from the nefarious Judge Honn to an indifferent California Supreme Court.
+Readers can verify this tolerance for misconduct by bar counsel all the way from the nefarious Judge Honn to an indifferent California Supreme Court.
 Lawrence and the attorneys representing the state bar consistently refused to address the charges of misconduct; with proof so clear, they determined to stonewall.
 While my briefs pounded away on the subject, the State Bar's briefs ignored my allegations.
 They needed to craft no arguments; they simply pretended my claims were absent.
 Subsequently, no investigation was opened, despite the proof I briefed.

 While Philip Cline is district attorney of Tulare County, Melanie J. Lawrence continues in employment by the State Bar.
 The State Bar doesn't prosecute prosecutors for misconduct because, out of self-interest and empathy, it favors such misconduct.